clearverified/clear-ios-sdk/README.md

 ## Getting Started

-Before getting started, make sure that you have access to the following credentials provided to you by CLEAR during onboarding:
+To set up a partnership, reach out to developersupport@clearme.com.
+The following credentials must be provided to you by CLEAR during onboarding to use the SDK:

 * Client ID
 * API Key